-The Centre is a working partnership between a range of institutions: Ambrose University, Asbury Theological Seminary; Asbury University; Cliff College; the International Board of Education of the Church of the Nazarene; the John Rylands Research Institute and Library; Nazarene Theological College; Nazarene Theological Seminary; Northwest Nazarene University; Pentecostal Theological Seminary; Perkins School of Theology at Southern Methodist University; Point Loma Nazarene University; Reutlingen School of Theology; Tyndale University; Universidad del Centro Educativo Latinoamericano; the University of Manchester Religions and Theology Subject Area; Wesley House, Cambridge and Wesley Seminary at Indiana Wesleyan University.
+The Centre is a working partnership between a range of institutions: Asbury Theological Seminary; Asbury University; Boston University School of Theology; Cliff College; the International Board of Education of the Church of the Nazarene; the John Rylands Research Institute and Library; the Methodist Library at Drew University; Nazarene Theological College; Nazarene Theological Seminary; Pentecostal Theological Seminary; Perkins School of Theology at Southern Methodist University; Point Loma Nazarene University; Reutlingen School of Theology; Tyndale University; Universidad del Centro Educativo Latinoamericano; the University of Manchester Religions and Theology Subject Area; Wesley House, Cambridge and Wesley Seminary at Indiana Wesleyan University.
 Each partner is already actively engaged in research in this field, and the object of the collaboration is to develop a centre for research with a national and international profile in Wesleyan studies.